patheticGeek/portfolio-v2/src/content/blog/astro-prettier-eslint-vscode.md

 ## 2. Setting up eslint

-1. The extension cant find `@typescript-eslint/parser`, so set the parser explicitly
+1. The extension cant find `@typescript-eslint/parser`, so set the parser explicitly.
-2. Set the `ecmaVersion` & `sourceType`, for error "The keyword import/export is reserved"
+2. Set the `ecmaVersion` & `sourceType`, for error "The keyword import/export is reserved".
-3. Add the override and specify the parser for .astro files
+3. Add the override for .astro files.

 `.eslintrc.cjs`: